mrcory/Aquarium-Controller/README.md

 This is a project for my aquirium.
 It is a 4 channel (RGBW) controller and thermometer.
 I am currently running this on a Mega 2560.

-Fritzing picture is for my current circut design.
+Fritzing picture is for my old circut design.
+I have moved to a custom PCB.

 Using this schematic for the buttons. https://raw.githubusercontent.com/rlogiacco/AnalogButtons/master/schematic.png